dreamcatcher-tech/network/ideas/Interpulse/AppRoot/Sign only the approot.md

 Instead of pointer to previous pulse, store a pointer to previous approot.
 If path had changed for a pulse, should record these moves somewhere ?

 ## Child communication
-Each child may communicate with others in the complex multiple times before Downside is that extracting the child chain out and moving it over to another
+Each child may communicate with others in the complex multiple times before the approot is signed.
+Downside is that extracting the child chain out and moving it over to another cluster means it may miss some actions.

+For this reason, the comms channels of children are not purged until after the signed approot has occured, to allow complete isolated replay of any given item.

 ## Not hashing children ?
 Why hash children at all ?
 Why make them be their own pulse, why not just treat as a substate of the parent ?
 Then, all communication is done via a path in the supervisor tree, rather than a hash ?